Answered: Can I Watch Netflix on a Cruise?

 What you never see is people just relaxing in the cabin, watching TV.
 And while we feel a little guilty to admit it, one of favorite things to do on a cruise is put our feet up and watch the tube after a long day of being out and about in the sun.
 It’s relaxing, and a perfect way to unwind.

-Like many people, Netflix has also become a staple of our watching.
+Like many people, Netflix is a staple of our streaming.
 We love that we can take it anywhere on our laptop or iPad — watching on the road, in bed, or just sitting on the couch.

 Of course, where the love of cruising and the love of Netflix intersect, there is an important question.
 Can you watch Netflix on a cruise?